-When my sister fell off her bicycle, knocking out all of her front teeth, I set my sights on becoming a dentist in the future, even though I was still a child.
-This would not have been possible as a member of the Baha’i faith in Iran; however, since we have long been severely persecuted, spied on, repressed, and assassinated in large numbers, with educational opportunities severely restricted, including dental school.
+When my sister fell off her bicycle, knocking out her front teeth, I set my sights on becoming a dentist in the future, even though I was still a child.
+However, this would not have been possible as a member of the Baha’i faith in Iran since we have long been severely persecuted, spied on, repressed, and assassinated in large numbers, with educational opportunities severely restricted, including dental school.

-When I learned that members of my beautiful religion of peace, love, and caring for one’s fellow man are not allowed to enter dental school or train for most other professions, I was distressed and angered.
+I was distressed and angered when I learned that members of my beautiful religion of peace, love, and caring for one’s fellow man are not allowed to enter dental school or train for most other professions.
 I set about looking for ways in which I might go about overcoming this injustice.
 I am most grateful to America for giving me a new home, and I am very thankful to be taken in by a society that allows me to pursue my dreams.
-Ultimately, the severity of oppression to which we were subjected in Iran only strengthened my determination to become a dentist - so that I could devote my life to helping others achieve their own goals and dreams in the face of adversity.
+Ultimately, the severity of oppression to which we were subjected in Iran only strengthened my determination to become a dentist - so that I could devote my life to helping others achieve their goals and dreams in the face of adversity.

 Earning my DMD in Budapest, Hungary (2006-2012) had its challenges: adapting to a new culture and overcoming language barriers.
 Those were some of the best years, especially enjoying the multicultural community.
 Dental School in Hungary gave me a sense of community I never felt growing up in Iran.
 I most enjoyed working with and learning from enthusiastic peers and professors.
-I hope to once again contribute to such a community and expand my research capacities in the area of Endodontics.
-I served as a dental assistant in the USA for several years, helping me become fully amalgamated to American dentistry, working at XXXX Dental in Aurora, Colorado (2013 – 2017).
-I assisted with patient care, office work, and laboratory. duties.
+I hope to contribute to such a community again and expand my research capacities in Endodontics.
+I served as a dental assistant in the USA for several years, helping me become fully amalgamated with American dentistry, working at XXXX Dental in Aurora, Colorado (2013 – 2017).
+I assisted with patient care, office work, and laboratory.